muqsith/performance-wrapper/README.md

 Inject start-time and end-time calls for your methods dynamically without modifying your own code.
 This library works for the methods that take only one callback or return promises or none.
 Check unit test for more details.

+##### This library works in both Node.js environment and also in Browser environment

 ##### Example